Busco novio para mi mujer

 Busco novio para mi mujer is a 2016 Mexican romantic comedy film directed by Enrique Begne and co-written by Begne, Leticia López Margalli, and Gabriel Ripstein based on Pablo Solarz's 2008 Argentine film Un novio para mi mujer.

 Plot

-Fed up with his nagging and nitpicking wife Dana, Paco devises a plan to end his marriage: he hires professional womanizer/seducer "El Taiger" to whisk his wife off her feet.
+Fed up with his nagging and nitpicking wife Dana, Paco devises a plan to end his marriage: he hires professional womanizer/seducer "El Taiger" to sweep his wife off her feet.